Let's dive into shrouded in legend and mystery part of Surrey.

 Cosford Mill soon after the murder.
 It was sited on the Old Coaching Road from London to Portsmouth close to the site of the murder.
 The inscription on the front of the stone reads:

-In detestation of a barbarous Murder Committed here on an unknown Sailor On Sep, 24th 1786 By Edwd.
+murder Committed here on an unknown Sailor On Sep, 24th 1786 By Edwd.
 Lonegon, Mich.
 Casey & Jas.
 Marshall Who were all taken the same day And hung in Chains near this place Whoso sheddeth Man's Blood by Man shall his Blood be shed.
 Gen Chap 9 Ver 6

 The Celtic cross: